Oki Doki Doc: Synopsis

 This sitcom revolves around the adventures and misadventures in the life of Dr. Aga, a young veterinarian who has inherited his brother's children.
 Dr. Aga has just opened his animal clinic in a middle-class subdivision and plans on a successful career.
 He lives with his best friend and "kinakapatid" Godo in the duplex that is in a compound owned by Don Berto Makunatan a.k.a.
 Babsy.
 His duplex unit doubles up as his vet office while the other unit is used by Babsy and his three children, Paolo, Alex (Agot Isidro) and Toni (Claudine Barretto).

 Aga was leading a normal single life and was quite enjoying his bachelorhood when his brother-in-law lost his job.
 Because of this unfortunate situation, his brother-in-law is forced to take on a job abroad which required him to bring his wife.
 Being the only relative who has a respectable status, Aga is stuck with the responsibility of caring for his sister's two children, Camille (Camille Prats) and Fonzie (Alfonso Martinez).
 This cuts short his life as a bachelor and catapults him into the status of a father and mother.

-Few years later, Aga and his friends decides to leaving from their former home due to the demolition to make way for the construction of a flyover.
-However, they are transfer to their new territory near the street market.
-In their new community, they are joined by their new neighbors, friends and acquaintances including Alfredo (Ching Arellano) and Dyords (Carmina Villaroel).
+Few years later, Aga and his friends were forced to leave their former home due to the demolition and make way for the construction of a flyover.
+However, when they transferred to their new territory it was near the street market.
+In their new community, they are joined by their new neighbors, friends and acquaintances including Alfredo (Ching Arellano) and Dyords (Carmina Villarroel).